-Commissions paid by a seller are divided with about half going to the listing side and the rest to the selling side; it's not always a 50 / 50 division.
-A growing trend is listing agents are paid more than the agents who represent the buyer.
+Commissions paid by a seller are divided with about half going to the listing side and the rest to the selling side; it's not always a 50/50 split.
+A growing trend has listing agents that are paid more than the agents who represent the buyer.

 Why Don't Agents All Charge the Same Commission?

 For the most part, they do, according to local custom.
 Although you will find discount agents, top producer agents, neighborhood specialists, veteran agents, brand new agents, part-time agents, and agents in every type of size and color.

 Agents are not identical to each other.
 You should never pick an agent based on commission.
 You may discover the more expensive agents offer services and profit models for their sellers the less expensive agents do not.
 Overall, agents generally get paid what they are worth.
 They are not all worth the same fee.

 Wonder how much agents make?
 Let's say Mary's buyer purchases a $150,000 home.
 The total commission paid is 7%, with 4% to the listing broker and 3% to the selling broker.
 Mary's broker is paid $4,500.
 Mary is entitled to 50% less an 8% franchise fee.
 Mary receives $2,070.
 From that, Mary pays her overhead expenses of 22% and puts away 30% into savings to hold for payment of social security, federal and state income taxes.
 Mary has made $993.60 net profit.